SignalK/specification/gitbook-docs/request_response.md

 The `state` can be `PENDING` or `COMPLETED`

 When the state is `COMPLETED`, the message will contain a `result` value.
-The `result` will be any standard HTTP code including the folowing.
+The `result` will be any standard HTTP code including the following.

 - 200 - the request was succesfull
 - 502 - something went wrong carrying out the request on the server side
-- 400 - something is wrong with the clients request
+- 400 - something is wrong with the client's request
 - 504 - timeout on the server side trying to carry out the request
 - 405 - the server does not support the request
 - 403 - the client does not have permission to make the request

-The message can optionally contain a `message`
+The message can optionally contain a `message`.

 The response object may contain other objects depending on the specific request being made.
 For example, a response to auth request could contain a `login` object.